 Treatment of superinfections

-General skin care should include a focus on the most common sources of skin irritation, excessive washing as well as harsh soaps:
+General skin care should be focused on the most common sources of skin irritation—excessive washing as well as harsh soaps:

 Limiting the frequency and length of washing and bathing (showers/baths should be limited to once daily; sponge baths can be substituted to decrease the number of days with full baths)